itsjunetime/smserver/README.md

  - Enable debug on the app, then kill the app in app switcher
  - Start the app and let it reach the error point
  - Manually copy the output from the above command (as much as you can get) into a text file.
- - DM me the file at u/Janshai on reddit.
+ - Email me the file at contact@ianwelker.com.
 This file may have sensitive information, such as contact phone numbers, so it wouldn't be smart to upload it to a public site.
 Feel free to filter out (with something like regex or by hand) the sensitive information.

 ## Companion App
 There is a [python app](http://github.com/iandwelker/smserver_receiver), based on curses, which I would highly recommend one use in conjunction with this app.
 It is significantly faster than the web interface, much easier to navigate, more easily customizable, and handles authenticates for you.
 You can get it at the link above; it has all the information necessary to get it up and running.
 As always, just ask or open an issue if you have a question.